ansys/pyansys-sound/doc/source/api/xtract.rst

 Xtract
 ------

-Xtract is a module designed for denoising and component extraction from time signals.
+Xtract is a module designed for denoising and extracting components from time-domain signals.

-The module, based on three extraction algorithms, lets you split a time signal into four components: noise, tonals, transients, and remaining part.
+The module, based on 3 extraction algorithms, lets you split a time-domain signal into 4 components: noise, tones, transients, and the remaining part (that is, everything that is not detected as either of the other 3 components).

-The algorithm parameters may be set automatically or manually.
+The algorithm parameters can be set automatically or manually.

 .. module:: ansys.sound.core.xtract